Sciatic injury overview

 Surgery for sciatica injury

-For more information about the advantages of our minimally invasive spine surgery, or to see if you are a candidate for our procedures, please contact Laser Spine Institute today.
-We can look at your MRI report or CT scan and help you find the best treatment option available to you.
+At Laser Spine Institute, our sciatica injury has been used to relieve the chronic pain and symptoms of more than 75,000 patients since 2005.
+For more information about the advantages of our minimally invasive spine surgery, or to see if you are a candidate for our procedures, please reach out to Laser Spine Institute today.
+We can review your MRI report or CT scan for free* and help you find the best treatment option available to you.